Sage Todz: Rownd a Rownd

 Sage released an online video of him 'drilling' his new rap 'Rownd a Rownd' (Round and Round in English) in March 2022.
 Most of the song is in Welsh, and by April 2022 the video had been viewed over 200,000 times on Twitter.
 Due to its popularity the full version with music video was released on the S4C Group YouTube channel.

 He said that more Welsh language music is needed in genres that do not currently have a lot of Welsh content.
 It would help to promote the language to young people.

 Deg i Deg

-In March 2023, Sage released his new single 'Deg i Deg' (Ten to Ten in English).
+In March 2023, Sage released his new single 'Deg i Deg' (Ten to Ten in English) together with a video produced by Jack Wyn White.
 This is another macaronic song with a mix of Welsh and English.
-The full version was uploaded to Sage's YouTube channel.